Join Anthony Cousins, Cision’s Executive Director of AI Strategy to get a look into what the future of AI holds and how you can get ahead 🚀

 In the first week our post analyzing 100 million headlines was shared over 10,000 times, had over 100,000 views and gained links from over 100 unique domains including Fast Company, Forbes, Inc, Boing Boing and Slate.
+(We've now updated that study to discover the best headlines in 2021)

 There is so much content published these days that it is difficult to stand out and get engagement.
 One way to break through is to create cornerstone content, which is authoritative and referenceable, as part of a ‘less is more’ content strategy.
 The content can range from comprehensive surveys or lists, to annual reports such as Mary Meeker’s internet trends report.
 This cornerstone content is what Rand Fishkin calls 10x content.
 It is so good it demands the attention of your audience.